 - Add the carrot, onion and pepper to the egg

 - Add some grated cabbage and chilli’s (Optional)

 - Pour the mix onto a hot pan and spread so it’s quite thin

 - Cook through

-- Place the chapati on top of the egg as you cook the other side – the heat helps to make the chapati roll better
+- Place the chapati on top of the egg so you can cook the other side - the heat helps to make the chapati roll better

 - Remove from the heat placing the chapati side down, add sliced tomato and roll